 - Education and training can bolster confidence and even help morale for your customers

-- Money and time can be saved for your customer by having training
+- Money, time, and sensitive data can be saved for your customer by having training

 - Your customer can sleep at night knowing they are actively training to the latest threats through training